-Best Things to Do in Sofia, Bulgaria: 5 Top Attractions & Places to Visit
+Best Things to Do in Sofia, Bulgaria

 Ogle at St. Alexander Nevski Cathedral

-Constructed in the early-20th century between 1904 and 1912, this massive Bulgarian Orthodox cathedral stretches out over an area of 2,600 square meters, taking up, what seems like at a least, half a city block.
+No image of Bulgaria’s capital is more forceful than the setting sun reflected off the domes of St. Alexander Nevski Cathedral in central Sofia.
+Constructed in the early 20th century between 1904 and 1912, this massive Bulgarian Orthodox cathedral stretches out over an area of 2,600 square meters, taking up what seems like at least half a city block.

 St Alexander Nevsky Cathedral

-You’ll be greeted by beautiful stained glass windows and stunning murals painted by some of Bulgaria’s most famous artists as you walk among its ostentatious marble, onyx and alabaster floors and columns.
+The church’s handsome Neo-Byzantine exterior continues to its inside.
+You’ll be greeted by beautiful stained glass windows and stunning murals painted by some of Bulgaria’s most famous artists as you walk among its ostentatious marble, onyx, and alabaster floors and columns.

-While visiting St. Alexander Nevski Cathedral also be sure to check out its crypt.
-It’s home to an interesting collection of Bulgarian Christian art including icons and more eye-popping murals.
+While visiting St. Alexander Nevski Cathedral, also be sure to check out its crypt.
+It’s home to an interesting collection of Bulgarian Christian art, including icons and more eye-popping murals.

 Getting to St. Alexander Nevski Cathedral: The closest metro station to the church is Sofia University St. Kliment Ohridski.
 The cathedral is a short 5-minute walk through Sv.
 Kliment Ohridski Park from here.